-Research suggests that providing a choice of multiple forages, for example a net of hay and a large bucket or two of Dengie Hi-Fi Senior, will help to provide occupation and an enhanced environment for stabled horses.
+Research suggests that providing a choice of multiple forages, for example, a net of hay and a large bucket or two of Dengie Hi-Fi Senior, will help to provide occupation and an enhanced environment for stabled horses.
 It is also likely to encourage them to eat a greater total volume of fibre, which is beneficial for gut health.

 Horses and ponies use a lot of energy (calories) keeping warm in the winter and older animals can often lose condition if additional energy isn’t provided in the diet.
 A rug and overnight stable are of great benefit to older horses and ponies, especially those with a less hardy disposition such as Thoroughbreds.
 Give your horse or pony some extra ‘central heating’ by including plenty of fibre in his diet in the form of hay and Dengie Fibre Feeds.
 Fermentation of fibre by the bacteria in your horse’s hindgut creates heat, which will help to keep him warm from the inside.

-Did you know that without the aid of bacteria your horse would be unable to utilise fibre?
+Did you know that without the aid of bacteria, your horse would be unable to utilise fibre?
 The horse’s hindgut basically functions like a large fermenting tank, full of a dynamic population of bacteria that digest fibre.
 They produce energy and other nutrients, which can be utilised by the horse.
 For this relationship to work efficiently the hindgut needs to be kept ‘hospitable’ for the beneficial bacteria.

 There are several types of digestive enhancers available including yeast cultures and prebiotics, which are designed to promote a healthy environment in the horse’s digestive system.

-For horses who have a specific digestive problem such as loose droppings or for those who consistently struggle to maintain their weight, feeding a more comprehensive supplement may be advisable.
+For horses who have a specific digestive problem such as loose droppings or for those who consistently struggle to maintain their weight, the best senior horse supplements will be more comprehensive.
 Dengie Digestive Health Plus contains live yeast and prebiotics designed to aid the digestive system in a number of different ways.

-- Brewers yeast provides the nutrients that fibre-digesting bacteria present in the digestive tract require to function efficiently.
+- Brewer’s yeast provides the nutrients that fibre-digesting bacteria present in the digestive tract require to function efficiently.

-- Live Yeast has been shown to improve fibre digestion.
+- Live yeast has been shown to improve fibre digestion.

 - Fructo-oligosaccharides (FOS) pre-biotics provide an exclusive food source for the beneficial microflora in the hindgut.

-The combined effect has been scientifically proven during trials at Writtle College to increase the efficiency of the digestive system and help to reduce the likelihood of digestive disturbances occurring.
+The combined effect has been scientifically proven during trials at Writtle College to increase the efficiency of the digestive system and to help to reduce the likelihood of digestive disturbances occurring.

 Dengie Digestive Health Plus can be fed as a short course at a concentrated level during times of stress such as worming, travelling, diet change and during antibiotic therapy.
-Alternatively it may be used long-term for poor do-er’s.
+Alternatively, it may be used long-term for poor do-ers.